 Dr. Mehra’s research program is primarily funded by the National Institute of Health, but she has also procured funding from the American College of Chest Physicians, American Heart Association, Clinical Translational Science Collaborative and Central Society of Clinical Research.
 Most recently, she serves as the Principal Investigator for a $3.8 million grant from the National Heart, Lung, and Blood Institute (NHLBI) to study the mechanistic underpinnings of sleep apnea and paroxysmal atrial fibrillation.
 She also serves as the Principal Investigator of an NIH-funded study to identify polysomnographic and electrophysiologic predictors of atrial fibrillation in a multicenter observational cohort involving ~3000 older men.

-She serves as Associate Editor for the journal CHEST and as a standing member of the Cardiovascular and Sleep Epidemiology NHLBI/NIH study section as well as national task forces including American Academy of Sleep Medicine (AASM) Sleep Apnea Definitions Task Force, AASM Portable Monitoring Technology Task Force, AASM Obstructive Sleep Apnea Diagnosis Task Force, NHLBI Candidate Gene Association Resource working groups, Sleep and Respiratory Neurobiology Assembly Planning Committee for the American Thoracic Society and previously the American Sleep Medicine Federation Research Council.
+She serves as Associate Editor for the journal CHEST, a standing member of the Cancer, Heart and Sleep Epidemiology (CHSA) NHLBI/NIH study section, Chair of the American Thoracic Society Sleep Respiratory Neurobiology Planning Committee, as well as national task forces including American Academy of Sleep Medicine (AASM) Sleep Apnea Definitions Task Force, AASM Portable Monitoring Technology Task Force, Sleep Research Network, NHLBI Candidate Gene Association Resource working groups.

 Dr. Mehra has received numerous awards including Associated Professional Sleep Societies Young Investigator Award, American Heart Association National Scientist Development Award, American College of Chest Physicians-Associated Subspecialty Professors T. Franklin Williams Scholar Award, Central Society of Clinical Research Career Development and Young Investigator Awards, American Federation for Medical Research Scholar Award, Best Doctors designation in Pulmonary Medicine and Sleep Medicine 2011-2014 and Women Faculty of School of the School of Medicine Junior and Mid-Career Faculty Career Development Awards.